Waterloo Road (TV series)

-Waterloo Road is a British television drama series set in a comprehensive school of the same name, first broadcast on BBC One.
-The show was filmed and set in the English town of Rochdale from series one until the end of series seven, and the Scottish town of Greenock from the beginning of series eight until the end of its original run.
-The first episode was broadcast on BBC One on 9 March 2006, and the final episode of the original run was broadcast on BBC Three on 9 March 2015.
+Waterloo Road is a British television drama series set in a comprehensive school of the same name, first broadcast on BBC One on 9 March 2006, and concluding its original run on 9 March 2015.

-Waterloo Road ran for 200 episodes and exactly nine years.
-In September 2021, the show was recommissioned for an eleventh series, with production returning to the Greater Manchester area.
-The revival series started airing on 3 January 2023.
-A twelfth series has been commissioned.
+In September 2021, the show was recommissioned, with production returning to the Greater Manchester area.

 Premise

-Waterloo Road is set in a failing comprehensive school of the same name and focuses on both the professional and personal lives of the students and staff.
+Waterloo Road is set in a failing comprehensive school of the same name and focuses on the professional and personal lives of the students and staff.

 Ann McManus, the show's cocreator, devised the series in response to the BBC requesting a drama pertinent to "ordinary people in Britain today".
 She used the programme to explore many topical issues that occur within Britain, applying them to an educational setting.